mchen6/countinghouse/README.md

 Upon a ```absoluteMove``` action call, CDIF would internally dereference the sub-schema associated with this pointer, and validate the input data and output result based on those sub-schema definitions.

-Unlike many of other API modelling language such as WSDL, CDIF separates API argument's schema definitions from the device model document.
+Unlike many of other API modelling language such as WSDL, Swagger and others, CDIF separates API argument's schema definitions from the device model document.
 This design may have following benefits:
-* Saving network bandwidth when client is trying to retrieve the API information
+* Saving network bandwidth that client do not need to retrieve the full schema document
-* Device model document may keep intact when existing APIs requires a update
+* Device model may keep intact when existing API contract requires a update
-* Having Common device model even their arguments definition are different
+* Having a common device model even their arguments definitions are different

 Eventing
 --------